Vinicius-Brito-Costa/godot-package-manager/README.md

 Easy package management for Godot.

 With this you can eliminate the bloat of the addons folder on your repository and provide a easy way of managing it.
+> Do not run `gpm` with Godot opened, close Godot run your commands then start it again.

 ## Index <!-- omit from toc -->